-The different types of Form 1099 are for reporting various types of income not included on Form W-2.
+You use the different Forms 1099 for reporting various types of income not on your W-2.
 You should receive most 1099s by Feb.
 1. However, these aren’t due until Feb.
 15:

-The tax identification number (TIN) you provide is incorrect.
+- The taxpayer identification number (TIN) you provide is incorrect.

-The IRS notifies the payor that you’ve been underreporting interest or dividends.
+- The IRS notifies the payer that you’ve been underreporting interest or dividends.

 Form 1099-B is for reporting proceeds from securities transactions.
 Report securities transactions on Form 8949.
 If you have an account at a brokerage or mutual fund company, any Form 1099-B you receive might report:

 You need this 1099-B information when preparing your return: